danesto/csv-table/README.md

 # csv-table

-Convert any table to CSV file
+Export any table to CSV